zapproject/zap-monorepo/packages/Subscriber/README.md

-# ZAP-Subscriber
+# @zapjs/subscriber

-This repository provides methods for subscribers to interact with Zap Providers and other contracts
+This repository provides wrapper classes for data subscribers subscribers to interface with Zap providers.

 ## Getting Started